 Whatever the reason, if you’re thinking of buying a business, there are some steps and information that you should know first.
 It’s not as easy as just putting money down on the table and walking away – there’s quite a bit of red tapes and legalities that you need to know.

 But that’s what we’re here for, to get you started on the process and allow you to become one step closer to your goal.
-So, without further ado, here’s everything you need to know about how to buy a business in the UK.
+So, without further ado, here’s everything you need to know about how to buy a business in the UK in these 7 steps.

-Don’t get us wrong, we know the benefits that can come from buying a business.
-It can turn investment money into an ongoing source of income, gather increased profits for your existing business or allow you to work in the industry or field of your choosing without the hard years of work starting a business from scratch.
+Don’t get us wrong—we know the benefits of buying a business.
+It can turn investment money into an ongoing source of income, gather increased profits for your existing business, or allow you to work in the industry or field of your choosing without the hard years of work required to start a business from scratch.

 But, it has to be said that not all business acquisitions work out.
 In some cases, you could buy a business to find out that it’s not as profitable as you think, or that it’s on the decline.